goatez/grape_lakes/README.md

 lake_properties_not_matching<br />

 The text file outputs are lake comparison mismatches, the lake dictionary descriptive statistics, and the lake names that wptools could not process, and thus were skipped.
-The names of the outputted text files:<br />
+The names of the outputted text files include:<br />

-lake_compari<br />son_mismatches<br />
+lake_comparison_mismatches<br />
 lake_descriptive_statistics<br />
 lake_names_could_not_compare<br />